Fox682/Projects/E&C DNS.md

 I use this automated install of Wireguard as it sets up a very nice Wireguard install and allows you to setup the individual computers and mobile devices with not just the keys but different keys for EACH device which adds more security.
 More information about the setup and why at the github link, I've reviewed the install and wireguard configs that are created and they're consistent and standardized and have worked flawlessly for years on my setups.

 When running the Wireguard Install script be sure to run it again after install to setup a new client, the script is really easy to use.

+You will need to transfer the resulting `wg0-client.conf` (or similarly named file) from the VPS to your PiHole.

 ##### Note
 You will need to take down the **port** number used in the VPN setup so that you can tell UFW to filter any DNS requests from anywhere except your VPN connection.
 This ensures your VPS will not be used by someone else on the public internet.
 This tells the VPS to only respond to DNS queries over the VPN and nowhere else!
 The port number assigned is **random**, so be sure to **write it down**.